carlos815/portfolio-blog/content/blog/blog/en/rounded-gradient-border/index.md

 ![Button from codepen.
 Black background and rounded borders with gradient](./codepen.png)

-But I couldn't let it go, every time I say the button, it was a reminder of the failure, there HAD to be a way.
+But I couldn't let it go, every time I say the button, it was a reminder of the failure.
+There HAD to be a way.
 A month later, I went back to the rabbit hole, and I was set on solving the problem for good.

 ## First lead, Figma 🕵️‍♀️

-So my first approach was to use the browser's inspect tool to find out what the hell is Figma doing under the hood, they can do rounded border gradients like it's nothing, and they do it all in a browser.
+So my first approach was to use the browser's inspect tool to find out what the hell Figma is doing under the hood, they can do rounded border gradients like it's nothing, and they do it all in a browser.

 ![Figma inspect tool](./figma.png)

 I didn't find anything 🙁.
 Everything in Figma is inside of a `<canvas>`.

 Figma has it's own 2D rendering engine in [Web Assembly](https://www.figma.com/blog/webassembly-cut-figmas-load-time-by-3x/), so they aren't really using divs and javascript like the rest of the mortals.

 ## Second lead, the border-image property.